 You should bear in mind that these drugs, like all other pharmacological substances, can sometimes have considerable side effects.
 Again and again, such drugs are withdrawn from the market because of the poor risk-benefit ratio.
 In 2011, for example, it was found that taking the slimming product containing the controversial active ingredient sibutramine increased the risk of heart attacks and strokes.

 In addition to prescription weight loss drugs, there are many non-prescription slimming products on the market.
-They are offered in tablet, capsule or powder form and promise healthy weight loss as well as a quick way to your desired weight.
+They are offered in tablet, capsule, or powder form and promise healthy weight loss as well as a quick way to your desired weight.

-Among the over-the-counter options, you will find saturation capsules, fat blockers, carbohydrate blockers, form diets or dietary supplements that are advertised as fat burners.
+Among the over-the-counter options, you will find saturation capsules, fat blockers, carbohydrate blockers, form diets, or dietary supplements that are advertised as fat burners.
 With most diet pills, however, the only thing you permanently lose is money.
-They often have undesirable side effects such as nausea, stomach cramps, constipation or even sleep disorders.
-Be really careful with these- especially products that you order directly from the Internet since they’re not subject to FDA regulations.
+They often have undesirable side effects such as nausea, stomach cramps, constipation, or even sleep disorders.
+Be really careful with these- especially products that you order directly from the Internet since they're not subject to FDA regulations.

-Light products might have fewer calories, but they’re not always “health food.”
+Light products might have fewer calories, but they're not always "health food."
 Some of them contain more water and additives and can be more expensive.
-And they can have an unexpectedly high-calorie content.
+And they can have unexpectedly high-calorie content.
 For your health and your wallet, avoid the usually expensive light products.

-But what helps to achieve and maintain a slim line in the long run?
+But what helps to achieve and maintain a slim physique in the long run?
 Eating natural and preferably unprocessed foods provides the right nourishment for your body.
 Being active and getting healthy doses of exercise helps to speed metabolism.
-Top that off with a good night’s sleep, and you’ll be in great shape easily!
+Top that off with a good night's sleep, and you'll be in great shape easily!